IkarosKappler/plotboilerplate/README.md

 ### Changelog
+* 2018-12-28
+  * Removed the unused 'drawLabel' param.
+  * Added the 'enableMouse' and 'enableKeys' params.
 * 2018-12-21
   * Added the Vertex.inv() function.
   * Fixed the grid offset problem.
 Grid is now always drawn in visible center.